Wright State University: 2016 presidential campaign

 On September 23, 2015, the Commission on Presidential Debates named Wright State the host for the first 2016 United States presidential debate, which was scheduled for September 26, 2016 at the Nutter Center.
 On July 19, 2016, Wright State University backed out of the debate, citing inability to cover the cost of security.

 Academics

 The university is accredited by the Higher Learning Commission at the doctoral degree-granting level.
 Wright State is divided into seven colleges and three schools.

 Undergraduate programs

-Wright State offers 106 bachelor degrees in the following colleges: the Raj Soin College of Business, the College of Education and Human Services, the College of Engineering and Computer Sciences, the College of Liberal Arts, the College of Nursing and Health, and the College of Science and Mathematics.
+Wright State offers 106 bachelor's degrees in the following colleges: the Raj Soin College of Business, the College of Health, Education and Human Services, the College of Engineering and Computer Sciences, the College of Liberal Arts, and the College of Science and Mathematics.
 The Lake Campus also offers a limited number of complete bachelor's and master's degrees, as well as 15 associate degrees.